-Kalpitiya is a separate lagoon in the Puttalam district of Sri Lanka's North Western Province, consisting of 14 islands with a total size of 16.73km2.
-The majority of the population in this area are fisherman, and it is the country's leading dry-fish producing location.
+Kalpitiya is a distinct lagoon in Sri Lanka's North Western Province, consisting of 14 islands with a total area of 16.73km2.
+The bulk of the people in this area are fishermen, and it is the country's biggest producer of dried fish.

 Furthermore, Kalpitiya was historically known for its pearls.
 However, after being identified as a hotspot for marine mammals, this location is now blossoming as a stunning tourist destination.
 It is a magnificent maritime environment with a wide range of habitats including bar reefs, flat coastal plains, saltpans, mangroves, salt marshes, and gigantic sand dunes.

 The Kalpitiya peninsula, the Kalpitiya Islands, and the Kalpitiya Beaches are popular tourist attractions in Sri Lanka.
 Kalpitiya is 130 kilometers north of Katunayake's Bandaranayake International Airport, and it is an amazing coastal location in the Western coastal belt, north of Colombo.
 Kalpitiya is a peninsula located between Puttalam's vast lagoon to the east and the gorgeous Indian Ocean to the west.

 The Kalpitiya region is quickly becoming a popular tourist attraction.
 Furthermore, it is designated as a marine sanctuary with a diverse range of ecosystems including bar reefs, flat coastal plains, saltpans, mangrove swamps, salt marshes, and large sand dune beaches.
 Many kinds of fish and crustaceans use it as a breeding place.
 Spinner, bottlenose, and Indo-Pacific humpback dolphins, whales, sea turtles, and even the elusive dugong live in the coastal waters, making them very appealing to potential tourists.